vejendsh/Real_Time_CBT_pred/CoreTempAI/README.md

 - Standard feedforward neural network for temperature prediction
 - Flexible architecture that adapts to input parameters
 - Support for custom hidden layer configurations

+The neural network model provides a standard feedforward architecture that can process scalar inputs to predict temperature profiles.
+The network automatically adapts its architecture based on the input dimensions defined in the metadata, allowing for a flexible approach that can handle different parameter configurations without manual intervention.

 #### Neural Operator (`model/neural_operator_model.py`)
 - Advanced operator-based architecture for spatiotemporal predictions